ranjin13/Task-Management/README.md

 - Subtasks with progress tracking and auto-completion
 - Task validation with custom rules
 - Image attachment support for tasks
+- Trash bin for deleted tasks with restoration and permanent deletion options
+- Automatic cleanup of trashed tasks after 30 days

 ### User Interface
 - Responsive design that works on desktop and mobile devices